 So, if you haven’t already guessed, Youngevity is a direct sales multilevel marketing (MLM) company.
 As such, it doesn’t offer its product through retailers or traditional brick-and-mortar stores.
 Instead, it sells its products to individual distributors, who then recruit others to purchase the company products under their own sponsorship.

-You can also go all out and, for “just the low price of $499.99,” order a CEO Mega Pak.
 This pak enables you to not only earn referral commissions and bonuses, but provides you with CEO leadership training and stock options.
 You also become qualified to rise in the Youngevity ranks.

 How does Youngevity propose that you make back your $499.99 investment in this “financial school,” as the company calls it?